manticoresoftware/kibana-demo/README.md

 LOG_ENTRY_COUNT=50000000
 ```

-#### Update Log Data

-Additionally, you can update the indexes with new log entries to simulate real-time log behavior.
-Use the UPDATE_RATE option to define how many log entries are added per second.
-To disable this feature, set `UPDATE_RATE` to 0:
+You can also make it add new log entries after the main volume is uploaded to mimic real-time logging.
+Use the `UPDATE_RATE` option to set how many log entries are added per second.
+To turn off this feature, set `UPDATE_RATE` to 0.

 ```bash
 UPDATE_RATE=1